Slip and Trip Compensation Claims

 You may also suffer other hardships, such as loss of earnings, or may require future long-term care as a result of suffering from a slip or trip injury.
 All of these circumstances can impact the level of compensation you receive.

 As every injury is personal, the amount of compensation you could potentially receive will be personal to you.
-For more information on what you can expect to claim, get in touch with our expert personal injury solicitors.
+For more information on what you can expect to claim, try our online personal injury compensation calculator or get in touch with our expert personal injury solicitors on 0808 271 9413.